Childcare funding privacy notice

 When funded hours are claimed by a provider/school, they must use the provider portal to enter the following which is electronically submitted to the local authority:

-Forename, surname, date of birth, gender, ethnicity, Special Educational Needs Code of Practice stage, address Line 1 and postcode, start and end date, number of weeks attended in term, whether they are nominated for Disability Access Fund, universal hours per week, extended hours per week, non funded hours per week, 30 hours eligibility code if claiming extended hours and attendance days.
+Forename, surname, date of birth, gender, ethnicity, Special Educational Needs Code of Practice stage, address line one and postcode, start and end date, number of weeks attended in term, whether they are nominated for Disability Access Fund, universal hours per week, extended hours per week, non funded hours per week, 30 hours eligibility code if claiming extended hours and attendance days.

 Are optional unless you are claiming 30 hours extended entitlement or requesting an early years pupil premium check, in which case the following information is required: Parent/carer forename, surname, date of birth, National Insurance number or their National Asylum Support Service number.
 The same partner details are optional.